THE VFA PIONEER HISTORIES PROJECT

 JW: Can I interrupt you one second?
 I just realized for our audience, they may not know what Atlantic City was.

 BM: Atlantic City was the Miss America pageant.
-Every year, young women – you had to be single – would enter in a contest in their home states, and they would win.
-Bess Myerson, who was famous, she was in the news, she won from New York State in the ’40s.
+Every year, young women – you had to be single – would enter in a contest in their home states, and someone would win.
+Bess Myerson, who was famous, she won from New York State in the ’40s.
 So, you would be Miss New York, Miss California, so on and so forth.
 You would go to Atlantic City, and women would have to compete against each other.
 They would have a talent.
-Maybe somebody was a soprano, a dancer, spoke poetry.
+Maybe somebody was a soprano, a dancer, recited poetry.
 They also had a bathing suit parade that they would do.
 And then someone would be picked Miss America.

-So, the protest against Miss America was really the objectification of women, the using of women.
-This was the height of the Vietnam War as mascots for the boys fighting for the American woman at home.
+So, the protest against Miss America was really about the objectification of women, the using of women as mascots for the boys fighting for the American woman at home.
+This was the height of the Vietnam War.
 And so, the idea that a woman is only as good as she is beautiful.
 It was what you looked like.
 I know the idea was Carol Hanisch’s, and it was very effective.
 It got a lot of play.
-Women’s liberation, everybody knew about now, I think, in the United States by that point.
+Women’s liberation, everybody knew about NOW, I think, in the United States by that point.
 But this was really the introduction to the Women’s Liberation Movement.

-So, when I got out to Chicago, the big thing was Anne Koedt – [she] was someone I guess originally in New York Radical Women.
+When I got out to Chicago, the big thing was a paper by Anne Koedt–[she] was someone I guess originally in New York Radical Women.
 By that time, Ti-Grace Atkinson had left NOW.
 She had formed with other people, the October 17th movement.
-They had left over issues of democracy and how you organize groups and things like that.
-And she had written a paper called, The Myth of the Vaginal Orgasm.
-It just rippled through the whole conference.
+They had left NOW over issues of democracy and how you organize groups and things like that.
+And Koedt had written a paper called, The Myth of the Vaginal Orgasm.
+It just rippled through the whole Conference.

 I mean, people read the paper, which said basically that women’s sexuality is located in their clitoris.
 Now, these were the days when the word clitoris was never said.
 There were many people who called it cli-TOR-is.
 They didn’t call it clitoris.
 And at the end of the paper, she suggested that since that was the case, maybe women should think about other ways of exploring their sexuality, maybe with other women and so on.
-At this point, as far as I could see, the movement was heterosexual, and we were White.
-I don’t remember exactly, but it was a White, straight movement.
+At this point, as far as I could see, the movement was heterosexual, and we were white.
+It was a white, straight movement.
 On the surface, it was straight.
 Later on, lesbians were able to…but we’ll talk about that later.

 Okay, we went back to New York Radical Women.
-We told people, Anybody interested in the action, come.
+We told people, Anybody interested in the action, come to our meetings.”
 Well, we started working, making placards, banners.
 We had a big, tremendous banner.
 And I don’t know, there were about 10 or 12 of us.
 At that time, Ellen Willis, who was a music critic at the New Yorker, had started to come to New York Radical Women.
 She was interested.
 Shulie of course, me, Sheila.
 There were other women, Barbara Kaminski, Helen Kritzler, Linda Feldman.
-We worked for, whatever it was, I think it was going to be a march and a rally, and we were going to be at the rally.
+There was going to be a march and a rally, and we were going to speak at the rally.

-At that meeting in Valhalla, I had heard Peggy Dobbins talking with some people.
-Again, I was naive yet about how there was a split in the movement in New York City.
-Some people thought capitalism was the enemy, but then there were man-haters who thought it was men that were oppressing women.
+At that meeting in Valhalla, I had heard Peggy Dobbins talking with some people–again, I was naive yet– about how there was a split in the movement in New York City.
+Some people thought capitalism was the enemy, but then there were “man-haters”–Dobbins’ phrase–who thought it was men that were oppressing women.
 So, at this rally, they were going to stand with this banner, which they did.
 And Marilyn Webb was going to give one speech, and she was going to talk about women being part of the New Left but wanting to be able to express themselves and have their issues dealt with, and Shulie was going to give it to the Left.

 By that time, I couldn’t hear a word that Shulie said, but she also soldiered on.
 Next to me was Ellen Willis.
 And we were horrified, of course, because we were around the stage.
-She turned to me, and apropos of what I was talking about, who was the enemy, and so on and so forth.
-She said, “We have to go back to New York.
+She turned to me, and apropos of what I was talking about, who was the enemy, she said, “We have to go back to New York.
 We have to have an independent woman’s movement.”
-And I thought to myself, I thought we had that already.
-I didn’t realize the attachment so many women had to the New Left, were part of the New Left, et cetera.
+And I thought to myself, I thought we had that already.”
+I didn’t realize the attachment so many women had to the New Left, were part of the New Left, etcetera.

 So, we did go back.
 We had a meeting.
 I think it was in Shulie’s apartment, and we went to New York Radical Women.
 We said, Anybody want to join our group?
-We’re going to have a new group.
+We’re going to have a new group.”
 And that was the beginning of Redstockings.
 Shulie suggested Redstockings as the name.
 In the 19th century, there were intellectual women, they were called Blue Stockings.
 “Well, we were intellectuals, too,” said Shulie.
 I didn’t know that, but okay.
-I said, “All right.”
-She thought, We’re radical, so we’re going to be Redstockings.
+We’re radical, so we’re going to be Redstockings.”
 So that was great.

 And then we needed an action.
-Shulie had written an article about how it shouldn’t be a one-issue movement, and that one issue should not be abortion.
+Shulie had written an article about how we shouldn’t be a one-issue movement, and that one issue should not be abortion.
 But we decided we were going to do an action on abortion.
 She came up with the idea of women testifying about their abortions, in public.
 I believe that’s the first time it ever happened in the world.
-We had it at Washington Square Methodist Church, I believe.
+We had the “Speak Out on Abortion” at Washington Square Methodist Church, I believe.

 JW: Wow.
 That’s an amazing story.

 But then in the spring, Carol Hanisch had gone down to Florida to work, I think, with SCEF.
-We still kept the space, but there was a kerfuffle with the woman’s caucus in SCEF, and she wrote an essay, it got her in trouble, and she got fired.
-And so, we lost the space.
+We still kept the space, but there was a kerfuffle with the woman’s caucus in SCEF, and Hanisch wrote an essay that got her in trouble, and she got fired.
+And so, we lost the space in New York.
 In the meantime, Redstockings had its own storefront.
-One thing we did with the money we got at the abortion action, is we had a storefront.
-There were a lot of meetings that were always held in people’s homes, in their small, tiny appointments or whatever.
-We didn’t have a public space, we didn’t have money to rent a space, so here, we had the storefront in the East Village.
-One little room, but it was ours, and we could meet there.
-So then, SCEF was gone.
+One thing we did with the money we got at the abortion action, is we rented a storefront in the East Village.
+There were a lot of meetings that were always held in people’s homes, in tiny apartments.
+We didn’t have a public space, so here we had the storefront in the East Village.
+One little room, but it was ours.

-In the meantime, in Redstockings, after the abortion action, we decided we would drape a banner off the Statute of Liberty that said something, I don’t know, Free Abortions for Women.
-I don’t know what it said.
+In the meantime, in Redstockings, after the abortion action, we decided we would drape a banner off the Statute of Liberty that said Free Abortions for Women.” .
 And the group approved it.
-So we began with this big sheet, sewing on the felt letters.
-There were seamstresses around and they would do it in a week or two.
+So we began with this big sheet, sewing on felt letters.
 We had meetings at the same time.
-Cathy had been away for a while.
-She hadn’t originally actually been a member of Redstockings.
+Kathie had been away for a while.
+She hadn’t actually been a member of Redstockings.
 She was still hanging on to New York Radical Women.

 She knew things were floundering.
 She wanted another group.
 She came to us and said, “I like this group.
 I like the people.
 But it’s not the group for me.”
-She went to Florida.
-She came back, and she started coming to meetings, and she started pushing for consciousness raising and writing a manifesto.
+She went to Florida and when she came back, she started coming to Redstockings meetings, and she started pushing for consciousness raising and writing a manifesto.
 So, we continued working on this banner, but we kept having these votes about whether we should do the action, not do the action.
 And at some point, people started slipping away.
 I know Shulie slipped away, I think Ellen was going to go to Colorado.
-Pam and Sheila and Linda started going to The Feminists, and eventually, the action was rescinded.
-And so, I left too, and said goodbye to Redstockings.
+Pam and Sheila and Linda started going to THE FEMINISTS and eventually, the action was rescinded.
+I left too and said goodbye to Redstockings.

 JW: And around when was that, would you say?

 The groups were small.
-New York Radical Women was getting big, but the groups were small.
-It should have been able to handle that.
-The Feminists were known for using the Lot System for things, and having a packet in which they had an analysis, and a structure of the group, and so on and so forth.
-So, we thought that that would be fine for us.
+They should have been able to handle the democratic process.
+THE FEMINISTS were known for using the Lot System and having a packet in which they had an analysis, and a structure for the group.
+We thought that would be fine for us.

-Their first action was a marriage action, which I came in just a little after that, but they had an action at the marriage license bureau and announced why they were against marriage, what marriage was about.
+Their first action was a marriage action, which I came in just a little after that.
+They went to the marriage license bureau and announced why they were against marriage, what marriage was about.
 I know Sheila wrote the flyer.
-Asking questions, Did you know that rape is legal in marriage?
+Asking questions, Did you know that rape is legal in marriage”?
 Because it was at that point.
-And, Did you know that you can’t divorce a man because he doesn’t love you?
-That, He can divorce you if you don’t do housework, because that’s what your role in marriage is.
+And Did you know that you can’t divorce a man because he doesn’t love you?”
+That, He can divorce you if you don’t do housework, because that’s what your role in marriage is.”

 JW: We have come a ways, but we still have a ways to go, right?